walson6/Password-Generator/README.md

 # Password-Generator
-A password generator with customizable options
+A password generator with options to customize password length and characters.

 ## Commands
 - `length`